Uninvited Revelation

 "Trust your instincts.
 If you're not ready, you're not ready."

-Each message represented a different approach to human relationships, a different philosophy about family obligations, a different assessment of her emotional capacity.
-The variety of perspectives was both comforting and overwhelming—proof that even neurotypical people couldn't agree on the correct response to family ambush tactics.
+Each message represented a different theory about family obligation, a different assessment of emotional capacity, a different philosophical approach to boundary, setting.
+The variety of perspectives was both comforting and paralyzing, proof that even neurotypical people couldn't achieve consensus on how to respond to parental siege tactics.

 "We know you're in there!"